The winners obtain a first class gold medal and an economic amount of 796 thousand five pesos.

 María del Rosario Espinoza, triple Olympic taekwando medalist, winner of this award in 2007, 2008 and 2016.

-Lorena Ochoa Reyes , in the goal discipline, stood out internationally for representing Mexico in the most important championships, she considers the best Mexican golfer of all time who trained with an indoor equipment you can check here.
+Lorena Ochoa Reyes , in the goal discipline, stood out internationally for representing Mexico in the most important championships, she considers the best Mexican golfer of all time.
 Recipient of this award in 2001, 2006 and 2007.

 Paola Milagros Espinosa Sánchez , Olympic, Pan-American and Central American medalist and medalist in world and continental championships, recipient of the award in 2003, 2007 and 2009.